How to Copy Multiple Files in One Layer Using a Dockerfile

 COPY file1.txt file2.txt /app/files/

-This copies both file1.txt and file2.txt from your build context into the /app/files/ directory inside the container.
-You can specify as many source files as needed, separated by spaces.
+This copies both file1.txt and file2.txt from your build context into the /app/files/ directory inside the image.

 Some other docker articles that can help you in your docker journey:

-Using COPY instruction to copy files in a Dockerfile
+Using the COPY instruction to copy files in a Dockerfile

 Common Use Cases